Creating an Inviting Course Home Page

 Section on webpage: General Teaching and Course Development

-Tenets: Concern with materiality (bodies, labor, not just virtual and discursive).
-Promoting cooperative learning.
+Tenets: Building equity, trust, mutual respect, and support.
+Cultivating self-care and boundaries.
 Humanizing online teaching/learning.
 Creating cultures of care in online classrooms.
 Examining (dis)embodiment in virtual teaching/learning.

 Date: 2019